alextidd/target.gene.prediction.package/README.md

 #### Internal reference data

-Smaller generic reference datasets (`ChrSizes`, `TSSs`, `exons`, `introns`, `promoters`) are stored internally as parsed objects in `R/sysdata.R`.
+Smaller generic reference datasets, including chromosome sizes, GENCODE annotations and REVEL annotations (`ChrSizes`, `TSSs`, `exons`, `introns`, `promoters`, `missense`, `nonsense`, `splicesite`) are stored internally as parsed objects in `R/sysdata.R`.
 They are accessible when the package is loaded, but not visible due to lazy loading.
 The reproducible code to generate these objects is in `data-raw/sysdata.R`.

 #### External reference data